parallelworks/alphafold-notebook-demo/container/README.md

 # Building an Alphafold Singularity container

-The `Singularity.def` definition file and the `run_singularity.sh` launch script is liscensed under Apache 2.0 based on the work of [David Chin at Drexel University](https://github.com/prehensilecode/alphafold_singularity.git).
+The `Singularity.def` definition file and the `run_singularity_container.sh` launch script are liscensed under Apache 2.0 based on the work of the original Alphafold authors and [David Chin at Drexel University](https://github.com/prehensilecode/alphafold_singularity.git).

 ## Changes in `Singularity.def`